 - Limited availability

 As the adoption of LEDs will grow, the energy saving will become enormous.
-It will also reduce the harmful green house gas emission.
+It will also reduce the harmful green house gas emission, which is an addition to the benefits of LED lighting.

 For more information on energy saving and home improvement visit Ideas by Mr.Right